NexTechFusion/rawen/README.md

 2. Run `npm install`
 3. Run `npm run dev`

-At the menu "key" you have to input
+At the menu "Key" set a default LLM and a key if needed.

 ### 🛠️ Tools